High-Functioning Autism and Difficult Moments

 MEET THE AUTHORS

 Ruth Aspy, PhD, is a licensed psychologist in private practice with the Ziggurat Group.
-Dr. Aspy specializes in assessment and intervention for individuals with autism spectrum disorders.
+Dr. Aspy specializes in assessment and intervention for individuals with autism spectrum disorder.
 She is co-creator of a comprehensive model of intervention.
-Along with Dr. Barry Grossman, Dr. Aspy has written The Ziggurat Model, winner of the 2008 ASA award for outstanding book of the year.
-Dr. Aspy speaks internationally.
-She has experience in both the clinic and school settings.
+Along with Dr. Barry Grossman, Dr. Aspy has written The Ziggurat Model, winner of the ASA Literary Award of the Year.
+Dr. Aspy speaks internationally and has experience in clinic and school settings.
+Aspy and Grossman have co-authored with two colleagues, FBA to Z: Functional Behavior and Intervention Plans for Individuals with ASD.